andsmedeiros/uevloop/README.md

 The event loop is mean to behave as a run-to-completion task scheduler.
 Its `uel_evloop_run` function should be called as often as possible as to minimise execution latency.
 Each execution of `uel_evloop_run` is called a *runloop* .

-The only way the programmer interacts with it, besides creation / initialisation, is by enqueuing hand-tailored closures directly, but other system modules operate on the event loop behind the stage.
+The only way the programmer interacts with it, besides creation / initialisation, is by enqueuing hand-tailored closures directly, but other system components operate on the event loop behind the stage.

 Any closure can be enqueued multiple times.